MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profiles.md

 # Apply features and settings on your devices using device profiles in Microsoft Intune

 Microsoft Intune includes settings and features you can enable or disable on different devices within your organization.
-These settings and features are added to "configuration profiles".
-You can create profiles for different devices and different platforms, including iOS/iPadOS, Android device administrator, Android Enterprise, and Windows.
-Then, use Intune to apply or "assign" the profile to the devices.
-Assigning device configuration profiles to user's devices at your organization help those users become productive quickly.
+These settings and features are added to "configuration profiles" and can help your end users be productive on their devices faster.

+You can create profiles for different devices and different platforms, including Android, iOS/iPadOS, macOS, and Windows.
+There are some configuration settings that are unique to each platform.
+It's also common to have many device profiles for each platform, ranging from antivirus settings to custom settings.

+When the profiles are ready, you use Intune to apply or "assign" the profile to user groups or device groups.

  [!INCLUDE [android_device_administrator_support](../includes/android-device-administrator-support.md)]